MPI 2023 Annual Peacebuilding Training

 - Gladston Xavier (India)

 Usually, each course is facilitated by two facilitators.
-For more details about the facilitators, download their profiles here.
+For more details about the facilitators, see the individual course details or download their profiles here.

 We do not accept applications/letters of interest for facilitation of our courses.
 Facilitating at MPI’s Annual Training is by invitation only.

 Each course is limited to 25 participants on a “first-come, first-served” basis.
 So, it is important that you select alternate courses in case your first choice is not available.

 The training is open to all peacebuilders and peace advocates from any country and from all walks of life who are interested to grow and be empowered in their work for peace.
 Any individual who feels passionately about peace is welcome to apply.
 For the complete admission criteria, please see the general information here or download the 2023 Annual Peacebuilding Training Information Packet.